Avatar

 About me

-Since 2021 I am a member of “Die Junge Akademie” a joint project of the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina.
+I am an elected member of “Die Junge Akademie”, a joint project of the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina from 2021-2026.

 Together with Prof. Reinhard Schunck (University of Wuppertal), I am the PI of the research project “Pretty Integrated?
 Perceptions of immigrants’ physical attractiveness and consequences for integration outcomes” financed by the German Research Foundation (DFG) (2021-2024).